jmj0502/LSharp/README.md

 - [ ] Add basic IDE support (this would be part of a different project).
 - [ ] Identify bugs an proceed to fix them.
 - [ ] Add other useful functionalites through modules (like a Math module, other useful functions on the string module, etc.).
+- [ ] Different tests cases for the language.
 - [ ] Add CI/CD to generate automated releases.

 This is the first programming language I've ever written so I don't expect it to be perfect.
 I'm still planning to tackle the